NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/child-process.md

 This will attempt to stop the process gracefully.
 The [`ProcessExited`](#codeprocessexitedcode) event will be dispatched if the process exits.

-Note that [persistent processes](/docs/1/digging-deeper/child-process#persistent-processes) restart when you stop them manually.
+Note that [persistent processes](/docs/1/digging-deeper/child-process#persistent-processes) will restart even when you stop them manually.
 The only way to stop a persistent process is by quitting the application.

 ## Restarting a Child Process